Port of Galveston Cruise Ship Accidents and Injuries

 - Viking Cruises

 The excellent reputations that many of these cruise lines maintain does not exempt them from passenger injury complaints.
 Contact Louis A. Vucci P.A. if you were injured during your cruise on one of these lines or any other that embarked from Galveston.

 Cruises are popular vacations for people all around the world for many reasons.
 In 2012 alone, more than 20 million people took a cruise vacation, and 11 million of those people were Americans.
 Cruises entertain many people at once, with the average ship carrying around 2,000 passengers and nearly 1,000 employees who are there to ensure each passenger has a good experience.
 Unfortunately, though, cruise ship accidents still cause many passengers to deal with injuries or illnesses during their vacations.
 Hundreds of accidents can happen on just one cruise ship in only one year.

 International Maritime Health conducted a case study of one cruise ship that experienced 663 accidents over a three-year period.
 Most accidents happen on board the ship — usually inside passenger cabins — but there were also accidents that took place during offshore excursions as well.
 Almost 45 percent of injuries were due to falls on the cruise ship, and most illnesses people suffered on board were food borne illnesses caused by improper sanitation or poor food quality.

 You should not have to be financially responsible for an injury you suffered on a cruise, one that could severely impact your life in so many ways through high medical expenses, lost wages from time off work, and other pain and suffering from a long recovery or severe injury.
-Attorney Vucci and his team at Louis A. Vucci, P.A. are here to fight for your rights.
+Attorney Louis A. Vucci P.A. is here to fight for your rights.
 Let us build a strong case for you while you focus on your recovery.
 To learn more about the details of your case in a free legal consultation, contact us at (786) 375-0344 today.